magento/graphql/docs/REPOSITORY_OVERVIEW.md

 -   [`scripts/dev.js`](../scripts/dev.js): Incremental builds during local development.
 See [`DEVELOPMENT.md`](DEVELOPMENT.md)

 -   [`scripts/protogen.js`](../scripts/protogen.js): Executed automatically during the build process.
-Integrates with the [Protocol Buffers](https://developers.google.com/protocol-buffers) compiler
+Integrates with the [Protocol Buffers](https://developers.google.com/protocol-buffers) compiler.
+Used for gRPC integration

--   [`scripts/update-legacy-schema.js`](../scripts/update-legacy-schema.js): Fetches and serializes a copy of the GraphQL schema from a Magento 2 store, and writes it to disk.
-See the [`legacy-proxy`](../src/extensions/legacy-proxy/README.md) extension for more info
+-   [`scripts/update-monolith-schema.js`](../scripts/update-monolith-schema.js): Fetches and serializes a copy of the GraphQL schema from a Magento 2 store, and writes it to disk.
+See the [`monolith-proxy`](../src/framework/schema/monolith-proxy) schema for more info

 ### `bin`